 You can read more about the review process here.

-Note: This process does not apply to the API Documentation requirements.
+Note: This process does not apply to the API Documentation requirements as it is updated automatically and isn't part of the documentation process.

 Mattermost documentation covers a number of different topics.
 For documentation, the following reviewers are recommended: